 And the International Energy Agency (IEA) also points to the importance of photovoltaics in its report "Net Zero by 2050 - A Roadmap for the Global Energy Sector" from the beginning of 2021: "Increasingly cheap electricity from renewable sources is crucial for a global CO2-free energy system.
 The path outlined by the IEA requires a rapid scaling up of solar and wind energy capacity before the end of this decade."

 The decreasing costs are reflected in the expansion figures.
 Both nationally and internationally, power from photovoltaics has a large share in today's energy provision.
-Around 9 per cent of the power that reached German consumers in 2019 came from photovoltaics.
-Data from the Renewable Energy Statistics Working Group indicate that the installed photovoltaic output in Germany increased from around 49 to 53.8 gigawatts in 2020.
-This puts expansion in 2020 at around 4.9 gigawatts, significantly higher than in 2019, when around 3.8 gigawatts of new output was added.
-Initial estimates by the International Energy Agency (IEA) indicate that around 140 gigawatts of photovoltaic output was added worldwide in 2019.
+Around 9 per cent of the power that reached German consumers in 2021 came from photovoltaics.
+Data from the Renewable Energy Statistics Working Group indicate that the installed photovoltaic output in Germany increased from around 53.8 to 59 gigawatts in 2021.
+This puts expansion in 2021 at around 5.2 gigawatts slightly higher than in 2020, when around 4.9 gigawatts of new output was added.
+According to the International Energy Agency (IEA), around 175 gigawatts of photovoltaic output was added worldwide in 2021.

 Developing new areas through integrated photovoltaics